National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 : Recommended Data Analysis Methods. {#tbl-practices-methods}

 While not all EHR-based research is "causal", many studies seek "associations", "effect", or "impact", each of which requires attention to some of these methods or issues.
-Other strategies include the simulated/emulated clinical trial.[cite]
+Other strategies include the simulated/emulated clinical trial [@hernan_2016; @kuehne_2019; @sidky_2023].

 PCORI has a [Methodology Standards list](https://www.pcori.org/research/about-our-research/research-methodology) of its own that, unlike the reporting guidelines described [below](#Methodology Checklists), goes into details about analytic plans themselves.
 Standards of particular interest to analysts in N3C are Standards for [Data Integrity and Rigorous Analyses](#https://www.pcori.org/research/about-our-research/research-methodology/pcori-methodology-standards#Data%20Integrity%20and%20Rigorous%20Analyses), [Preventing and Handling Missing Data](https://www.pcori.org/research/about-our-research/research-methodology/pcori-methodology-standards#Preventing%20and%20Handling%20Missing%20Data),  [Heterogeneity of Treatment Effects (HTE)](https://www.pcori.org/research/about-our-research/research-methodology/pcori-methodology-standards#Heterogeneity%20of%20Treatment%20Effects), and [Standards for Causal Inference Methods](https://www.pcori.org/research/about-our-research/research-methodology/pcori-methodology-standards#Causal%20Inference%20Methods).

-Several N3C studies have used propensity scores (matching or otherwise) to minimize selection bias and treatment-assignment bias in this observational dataset.[cite]
+Several N3C studies have used propensity scores (matching or otherwise) to minimize selection bias and treatment-assignment bias in this observational dataset
+[@zhou_2022; @narrett_2023; @anderson_2022].

 #### External Data Sets

 Over 50 external datasets are available for analysis via the Knowledge Store, such as [mapping zip codes to states and geolocations](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-AA5C326&view=focus), [American Communities Survey](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-ECAB31C&view=focus), [Social Deprivation Index](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-C11235B&view=focus),  [residential segregation indices](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-97D65D4&view=focus), [air quality](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-7CBC299&view=focus), and many others.
 These datasets help in linking patients to Area-level Social Determinants of Health (SDoH), in particular, and for debiasing results based on EHR data from academic health centers.
 Of course, applying geographically-based measures to an individual can lead to its own sorts of bias.

-{Link to #UnderstandingTheData}
+See @sec-understanding for more information.

-Ways to use the external sets include census data[cite] and mix of spatial units available for linking (zip code, county).[cite]
+Ways to use the external sets include census data [@madlock_brown_2022a; @madlock_brown_2022b] and mix of spatial units available for linking (zip code, county) [@cutter_2014].
 Distance between patient zip code and facility zip code is at times used as a proxy for rurality or difficulties in healthcare access.

 Analysts re-using code from the Knowledge Store are encouraged to post comments on those Knowledge Store items to alert later analysts to strengths and challenges of the specific code.
 Analysts are also encouraged to post a Community Note describing their strategy and approach, if that approach cannot be templatized in a Knowledge Store item.